mulllhausen/software-notes/debian7os-setup.md

 ###### after a fresh debian 7 install...

-#### first test if sudo is enabled for your user (bob), and if not, then install it
+#### first test if sudo is installed and enabled for your user (bob):

     sudo echo hi

+if you see

+    -bash: sudo: command not found

+then login as root and install `sudo` like so:

+    su
+    apt-get install sudo
+    exit

+then try again:

+    sudo echo hi

-if that fails then
+if that fails, like so:

+    bob is not in the sudoers file.
+This incident will be reported.

+then add your user to the sudoers file:

     su -
     visudo